Need a break? Make a beeline for the city’s best cafes where you can sit back with a brew and a bite to eat.

 Haley and Clifford

 You’ve got the best of both worlds at Haley and Clifford – it’s a deli where you can pick up the best Yorkshire produce to take home, but it’s also a smart cafe where you can stock up for breakfast and lunch.
-There’s everything from a red cabbage, orange and walnut salad to leek & potato soup, Moroccan beef parcels and Yorkshire pork pies.
+There’s everything from an asparagus, french bean and chilli salad to chilli beef soup, homemade sausage rolls and Yorkshire mince pies.
 They’ve also got a range of homemade cakes that will pair nicely with a North Star coffee.

 Brown’s Greens is something of a hidden treasure – it’s a warm and friendly cafe tucked away in Rawdon that specialises in vegetarian and vegan dishes.
-Their ‘on toast’ menu promises everything from simple peanut butter to halloumi and baked beans, but they also offer tasty treats like filo pies, DIY salads and their homemade curry of the day.
+Their ‘build your own’ menu promises everything from hummus to avocado smash on toast or a flatbread, but they also offer tasty treats like filo pies, DIY salads and their homemade curry of the day.
 To drink, they’ve got loose leaf teas and coffee made with beans from local roasters, Maude.

 Brown’s Greens, 3b Harrogate Road, Rawdon, Leeds, West Yorkshire, LS19 6HW.